Book tickets to a Buenos Aires Tango Show

 → Book the Madero Tango Show with Optional Dinner now

-Set in an elegantly refurbished tenement building of San Telmo, La Ventana is one of the more intimate tango shows thanks to its setting.
+Set in an elegantly refurbished tenement building of San Telmo, La Ventana is one of the more intimate tango shows.
 The show includes music by the celebrated Juan D´Arienzo orchestra, two tango singers, eight evocative tango dancers and great costumes.
-The performance touches on other cultural highlights with an Andean music segment, folkloric ballet, an adept gaucho showing off his cowboy skills and a patriotic, if predictable, ‘Don’t Cry for me Argentina’ climax.
+The performance touches on other cultural highlights with an Andean folk music segment, folkloric ballet, an adept gaucho showing off his cowboy skills and a patriotic, if predictable, ‘Don’t Cry for me Argentina’ climax.

 → Book the La Ventana Tango Dinner Show now

 Set in a historic 1867 hall a few steps from City Hall in Monserrat, this is one of the more intimate, low-key tango shows, known for its tight quartet on accordion, piano, violin and stand-up bass.
 Joining them are two pairs of well-seasoned crooners and four sexily dressed couples dancing tango, following a plot line that focuses on the tango of the late 19th century until 1925.
-For diners, the service here has a reputation of being more professional than some other tango shows.
+The accompanying dinner service here has a reputation of being more professional than some other tango shows.

 → Book the Querandi Tango Show & Dinner now